ipillars/public/java/utils/com/ipillars/sorter/README.md

 ## Synopsis

 Simple java utility to sort a List/ArrayList of objects on its properties.
 Properties can be of any of the common types.
 Multiple properties can be chained to sort at a same time.
+Needs Java 8 and above.

 ## Code Example